THE PARK IS FREE AND OPEN DAWN TO DUSK. WINTER WEATHER MAY CAUSE THE TRAILS TO BE CLOSED PERIODICALLY BETWEEN DECEMBER 1

 The park has five trails-1.6-mile Rocky Branch Trail loop, the 1-mile Middle Earth Trail, nearly 4-mile Boat Rock Loop, the downhill PBJ Trail, Ol' Hoss, plus more than a dozen side trails and connectors, and four separate skills areas.
 All are quickly gaining converts, and gaining media attention too -- Boone and Rocky Knob were named "Ultimate Ride Hotspots" by Velo magazine.

 Safety should be paramount for riders at Rocky Knob.
 Please pause at the start to thoroughly read the safety rules.
 Bikers should be on the lookout for hikers and walkers.
 All dogs must be on a leash.
 Helmets are required.
 Use caution to be aware of ice in cold weather.

-Heading east out of Boone toward Wilesboro on US 421, Rocky Knob's entrance is on the right, two miles from the NC 194 junction in Boone.
+Heading east out of Boone toward Wilkesboro on US 421, Rocky Knob's entrance is on the right, two miles from the NC 194 junction in Boone.
 Coming from the east, pass the light at the crossing of Old US 421, and 1.4 miles later, make a safe U-turn back beyond the median and turn right into the park 0.2-mile later.

 Woody Keen, former president of Trail Dynamics, the contractor who built the first phase of Rocky Knob Park, said, "Years ago there weren't many mountain biking options in the Boone area.
 Boy has that changed!"
 Keen is a recent president of the Professional Trail Builders Association, the country's premier trail construction organization.
 "Rocky Knob is a world-class resource for the Boone area," he says.